Olympus E-P3 vs Sony A6300

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A6300 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-P3 relies on live view and the rear LCD for framing.
 That said, the E-P3 can be equipped with an optional viewfinder – the VF-3.
 The table below summarizes some of the other core capabilities of the Olympus E-P3 and Sony A6300 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-P3 and the A6300 is in-body image stabilization (IBIS).
-The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the A6300 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the A6300 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A6300 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).